apache/pulsar/site2/docs/schema-understand.md

 Each `SchemaInfo` stored with a topic has a version.
 Schema version manages schema changes happening within a topic.

-Messages produced with a given `SchemaInfo` is tagged with a schema version, so when a message is consumed by a Pulsar client, the Pulsar client can use the schema version to retrieve the corresponding schema information and then use the schema information to deserialize data.
+Messages produced with a given `SchemaInfo` is tagged with a schema version, so when a message is consumed by a Pulsar client, the Pulsar client can use the schema version to retrieve the corresponding `SchemaInfo` and then use the `SchemaInfo` to deserialize data.

 Schemas are versioned in succession.
 Schema storage happens in a broker that handles the associated topics so that version assignments can be made.